d-koppenhagen/angular-tag-cloud-module/README.md

 Check out the `demo`-Folder for a complete example

 ## Example: Changing Data after initializing
-If you want to change the data after initializing it (e.g. when fetching the data from a backend),  you have to pass a new `Array<CloudData>` into the component so that it can detect the changes:
+If you want to change the data after initializing it (e.g. when fetching the data from a backend),  you have to pass a new `CloudData[]` into the component so that it can detect the changes:

 ```js
 import { Component } from '@angular/core';